Drunk in Public Attorney in

 Let a knowledgeable Santa Barbara criminal defense attorney at Andrade Law Offices review the specific facts related to your charge and develop an effective strategy to fight the charge.

-Our attorneys, who are former prosecutors now highly regarded for defending individuals facing alcohol-related charges in Southern California, know how to identify weaknesses in the prosecution's case and how to use that to our clients' advantage.
+Our attorney, who is a former prosecutors now highly regarded for defending individuals facing alcohol-related charges in Southern California, know how to identify weaknesses in the prosecution's case and how to use that to our clients' advantage.
 We also know how to structure an argument for leniency or alternative sentencing that will find favor with prosecutors and prevent you from serving time in jail.
-Our attorneys have successfully defended thousands of people on alcohol-related charges in Santa Barbara and adjacent counties.
+Our attorney has successfully defended thousands of people on alcohol-related charges in Santa Barbara and adjacent counties.